vinsdragonis/Pixis/README.md

 <img src="img/Sample screenshot.png" />

+# Setup:
+- Clone the repository
+- Navigate to the top folder and use `make all` using Powershell or any other terminal application

 ## How to run
-- Clone the repository
-- Navigate to `/Pixis/bin` using Powershell or any other terminal application
+- Navigate to `/Pixis/bin`
 - Use `./main.exe` and include the path to the game file as shown below

       ./main.exe ./samples/INVADERS